-The region's seven local government areas (Grant, Kingston, Mount Gambier, Robe, Tatiara, Wattle Range and Naracoorte and Lucindale) averaged a 2021 Australian Digital Inclusion Index (ADII) score of which ranged from 61 to 66.
-This is below the national average of 71.1 and the South Australian average of 69.
+The region's seven local government areas (Grant, Kingston, Mount Gambier, Robe, Tatiara, Wattle Range and Naracoorte and Lucindale) averaged a 2021 Australian Digital Inclusion Index (ADII) score of

-- Stakeholders report that growth of the agriculture and forestry sector, a key economic driver for the region is being affected by poor connectivity.
-180 - Limited access to new digital technology impacts capacity for education and skills development in remote areas.
-This can also hinder integration of new technology with businesses. - Limestone Coast acknowledge the value of digital infrastructure in creating an inclusive community and safely managing emergencies.
+- Stakeholders report that growth of the agriculture and forestry sector, a key economic driver for the region is being affected by poor connectivity.180 - Limited access to new digital technology impacts capacity for education and skills development in remote areas.
+This can also hinder integration of new technology with businesses.181 - Limestone Coast acknowledge the value of digital infrastructure in creating an inclusive community and safely managing emergencies.
 Poor connectivity is seen a barrier to these outcomes.
 182